RaydenSec/IT-Notes/windows-tips.md

 When you install a version of Windows on a drive/partition, Windows will create a file system and store its files there.
 Windows files and processes will constantly take up some storage and RAM.
 Your application, documents, etc., can be stored on a different drive/partition, it is a good habit.

+## Windows Fileystem History
+FAT (gone) -> FAT32 (single file max 4GB) -> NTFS (Single file large size, recoverable (logs of file changes), has permissions, windows only) exFAT came to fix FAT32 problems (Can be used for every OS, and good for USB as very large size for one file) You can format your drive (in CLI/file explorer) etc. into FAT32, exFAT, NTFS, for Windows

 ## Good Practice
 File Explorer Home for each user is just Windows User's directory (this is the default when you open File Explorer)